trueos/trueos-docs/trueos-handbook/using.rst

 ========

 Your |trueos| system is secure by default.
-This section provides an overview of the built-in security features and additional resources, if you want to know more about increasing the security of your system beyond its current level.
+This section provides an overview of the built-in security features.
+If you want to know more about increasing the security of your system beyond its current level, additional resources are also provided in this section.

 The security features built into |trueos| include:

 * **Naturally immune to viruses and other malware:** Most viruses are written to exploit Windows systems and do not understand the binaries or paths found on a |trueos| system.
-Antivirus software is still available in the Security section of |appcafe| as this can be useful if sending or forwarding email attachments to users running other operating systems.
+Antivirus software is still available in the Security section of |appcafe|, as this is useful when sending or forwarding email attachments to users running other operating systems.

-* **Potential for serious damage is limited:** File and directory ownership and permissions along with separate user and group functions mean, as an ordinary user, any program executed will only be granted the abilities and access of the user.
+* **Potential for serious damage is limited:** File and directory ownership and permissions along with separate user and group functions mean, as an ordinary user, any program executed is only granted the abilities and access of the user.
 A user not a member of the *wheel* group can not switch to administrative access and can not enter or list the contents of a directory not been set for universal access.

 * **Built-in firewall:** The default firewall ruleset allows accessing the Internet and the shares available on your network, but does not allow any inbound connections to your computer.

-* **Very few services are enabled by default:** View which services are started at boot time by reading through :file:`/etc/rc.conf.trueos`.
+* **Very few services are enabled by default:** View which services are started at boot time by reading through the output of :command:`rc-update`.

 * **SSH is disabled by default:** SSH can only be enabled by the superuser.
 This setting prevents bots and other users from trying to